Greetings Fellow Vault Hunters!

 Base Lava Pool tick damage = 2.75 x (1.105)^level

 Spiderant Scorcher deals incendiary damage on all her attacks.
 She can proc fire DOTs on her attacks.
-These DOTs stack CH and Pearl, but they are not viable as a damage source.
+These DOTs stack CH and Pearl and can crit with Throatripper, but they are not viable as a damage source.

-Gamma Burst scales off the base damage Scorcher does, meaning it doesn’t take her elemental strength into its calculation.
+Bonus elements scale off the base damage Scorcher does, meaning they doesn’t take her elemental strength into their calculation.
 This works in her favor against shields, where Gamma’s radiation damage provides her with more than if it scaled off of her fire damage.
 However, it reduces her damage against flesh targets which should take an additional 75% damage from her attacks.
 Against armor, this reduction in damage is at it’s worst since both fire and radiation deal 50% damage vs armor.

-Tick Damage Output = Base Damage x Mayhem Scaling x Pet Damage x DE4DEYE x Elemental Multiplier x Harmageddon
+Tick Damage Output = Base Damage x Mayhem Scaling x Pet Damage x Gotta Go Fast x V2 x Crit x Elemental Multiplier x Harmageddon

 Multiple pools don’t stack with each other.
 The pool ticks twice a second for 3.5-4 seconds.
 The actual pool isn’t effected by splash or AOE, but the stomp that creates them is.
 The pool is completely unaffected by Gamma Burst and extends in a 180* angle in front of Scorcher.
 It’s size is unaffected by splash radius or AOE.
 Scorcher seems to attempt to use the attack in a way that enemies will run into it.
 With melee units, I often saw her turn around to cast the attack since the enemies would chase her through it.
 Each second in the pool increases Scorcher’s DPS by 75%.
 This is basically Atomic Aroma with better base damage and no splash scaling.